HenningBeyer/RL_Pendulum_Physics_Environment/README.md

 It is aimed to enable more flexible RL research on the difficult control problem of the cart-pendulum environment.

-Best view [this notebook](https://drive.google.com/file/d/14xU5jiUNQYhsnEKenXVMwa_ODvL46T5Q/view?usp=drive_link) (.html file; 281 MB) and review the overall clean code to get all the information you need.
+Best view [📒this notebook📒](https://drive.google.com/file/d/14xU5jiUNQYhsnEKenXVMwa_ODvL46T5Q/view?usp=drive_link) (.html file; 281 MB) and review the overall clean code to get all the information you need.
 Besides mathplotlib animations and LaTeX math summaries, this package also supports rendering Plotly Animations, which are a lot faster to render for RL research, and easier to embed into [Panel](https://panel.holoviz.org/reference/index.html) UIs.
-Checkout [✨this beautiful animation✨](https://drive.google.com/file/d/1ywLrFLX14-ld-VDXogV7GVBhv1LdpwNM/view?usp=sharing) (.html file; 56 MB).
+Checkout [✨this animation✨](https://drive.google.com/file/d/1ywLrFLX14-ld-VDXogV7GVBhv1LdpwNM/view?usp=sharing) (.html file; 56 MB).

 I also provide an unfinished Panel UI prototype of a planned RL experiment platform that could help others build flexible UIs for experiment configurations and applications.
 It is out of my scope to finish this properly, however, this could provide a lot of value for other researchers.
 Here is a [🎞video demonstration🎞](https://drive.google.com/file/d/1xNR0xIT6O0zWD6OTT-0PAvU9RL7nfIQx/view?usp=sharing) of the current Panel UI implementation.